alexanderpharwood/pruve/README.md

 })

 ```

-You can also
 ## API

 #### pruve()
-This method, which of course can be named anything you like (check, validate, etc.), returns an instance of the pruve validator class.
+This method, which of course can be named anything you like (check, validate, etc.), returns an instance of the Pruve validator class.
 Validation methods can be chained on to it.
 **Parameter** mixed value
 **Returns** Pruve
 ```